andedevsecops/aws-data-connector-az-sentinel/README.md

 1. You can turn off LogAnalyticsTableName_ALL using additional Environment Variable **CoreFieldsAllTable** to **false**
 2. You can turn off LogAnalyticsTableName_AWSREsourceType using additional Environment Variable **SplitAWSResourceTypeTables** to **false**

-**Either CoreFieldsAllTable or SplitAWSResourceTypeTables must be true**
+**Either CoreFieldsAllTable or SplitAWSResourceTypeTables must be true or both can be true**

 ## **Function Flow process**